Suez Canal: Arab–Israeli wars of 1967 and 1973

 After the 1948 Arab–Israeli War, Egypt closed the Canal to Israeli shipping, despite UN Security Council resolutions from 1949 and 1951 urging it not to, on the grounds that hostilities had ended with the 1949 armistice agreement.

 On 16 May 1967, Nasser ordered UNEF peacekeeping forces out of the Sinai Peninsula, including the Suez Canal area.
 Egyptian troops were sent into Sinai to take their place.
 On 21 May, Israel protested Nasser's order to close the Straits of Tiran to Israeli trade.

-After the 1967 Six-Day War, Israeli forces occupied the Sinai Peninsula, including the entire east bank of the Suez Canal.
-In the following years the tensions between Egypt and Israel intensified and from March 1969 until August 1970, the War of Attrition took place as the then Egyptian president, Gamal Abdel Nasser, tried to retake the territories occupied by Israel during the conflict.
+After the 1967 Six-Day War, Israeli forces occupied the Sinai Peninsula and the Egyptian-administered Gaza Strip, including the entire east bank of the Suez Canal.
+In the following years, the tensions between Egypt and Israel intensified and from 1967 until August 1970, the War of Attrition took place as the then Egyptian president, Gamal Abdel Nasser, tried to retake the territories occupied by Israel during the conflict.
 The fighting ceased after the death of Nasser on 28 September 1970.
-After this conflict there were no changes in the distribution of territory, but the underlying tensions persisted.
+After this conflict, there were no changes in the distribution of territory, but the underlying tensions persisted.

 Unwilling to allow the Israelis to use the canal, Egypt imposed a blockade which closed the canal to all shipping immediately after the beginning of the Six-Day War.
 The canal remained blocked for eight years.
 There was no anticipation of this event and consequently fifteen cargo ships, known as the "Yellow Fleet", were trapped in the canal, and remained there until its reopening in 1975.

-On 6 October 1973, during the Yom Kippur War, the Canal was the scene of Operation Badr, in which the Egyptian army crossed into Israeli-occupied Sinai.
+On 6 October 1973, during the start of the Yom Kippur War, the Canal was the scene of Operation Badr, in which the Egyptian army crossed into Israeli-occupied Sinai.
 Much wreckage from this conflict remains visible along the canal's edges.
 On 22 October 1973, Israeli forces counter-attacked by crossing the Suez Canal into Egypt and advancing towards Suez City, where they remained until after Israel and Egypt signed on 18 January 1974, an agreement, commonly known as Sinai I, with the official name of Sinai Separation of Forces Agreement, which included a withdrawal of Israeli forces from the western side of the Suez Canal.